sammyfung/regional_github_users/README.md

 $ export QUALIFIER='type:user'
 ```

-For events of regional users in last 3 months.
+### For recent public events of regional users

 ```
 $ python collect_events.py
 ```

+You must run the collect_users.py first befure running this script.
+This script will take the data from CSV files outputted by collect_users.py.

+It start to collect from the most followed users in the region.
+Only events in recent 3 months will be provided thru GitHub API.

 Collected public events will be saved to 'Location Name' - events.csv, ie. Hong Kong - events.csv for the default location.